codybenlewis/CBL-Personal-Website/about.md

 # About

 Let’s see.
 So I grew up in Randolph, NJ, where the town motto is “where life is worth living.”
-I wont argue how accurate it is, but you’re free to make your own assumptions.
+I won't argue how accurate it is, but you’re free to make your own assumptions.
 Growing up I always loved art, business, and technology, though it wasn’t until I got older that I started to put them together.

 I went off to college to Boston Univeristy, studying graphic design and [graduating with honors](https://youtu.be/M1B3gATS0GE?t=877){:target="_blank"} in 2016.
 I’ve been living in Boston since, most recently working as a Creative Technologist at MullenLowe.